-Term to define the process by which a group of theatrical artists working together create a work.
-The group may include simply actors but may also include a director, a playwright and designers.
+Term to define the process by which a group of theatre artists working together create a play.
+The group may comprise only actors, but may also include a director, a playwright and designers.

-The process may begin as a community project in which the theatre artists interview participants in historical events or research the subject, returning to fashion - through song, anecdote or scene - a finished work.
-Many of the country's notable works were created in this way, especially Paper Wheat, seminal in the form.
+The process may begin as a community project in which the theatre artists interview participants in historical events or research the subject, and then fashion - through song, anecdote or scene - a finished work.
+Many of Canada's notable works were created in this way, such as the seminal Paper Wheat.

-Outside of the major centres collective creation is still used to help new companies approach the community they wish to serve (Theatre & Company and their 1988 This Side Up, 4th Line Theatre and1993's The Moodie Traill and Theatre Kingston (Princess Street: The Great Divide)).
+Outside of the major centres, collective creation is still used to help new companies approach the community they wish to serve, such as Theatre & Company (This Side Up 1988); 4th Line Theatre (The Moodie Traill 1993); and Theatre Kingston (Princess Street: The Great Divide).

 Profile by Gaetan Charlebois